thisisqubika/angus/README.md

 version:   '0.1'
 ```

-The first file, register each resource in the API.
+The first file, registers each resource in the API.
 Every time you create a new resource, executing `angus resource name`, a line is added into this file.
 The second file is a configuration YAML which handles the API version, the name, and the code name.

 ### Rails